Ayesh/WordPress-Password-Hash/readme.txt

  - **PHP 7.2 or later**: `PASSWORD_ARGON2I`
  - **PHP 7.3 or later**: `PASSWORD_ARGON2ID` (recommended)

+= How do I configure options for the specified hashing algorithm? =

+Alrighty folks, read carefully: This plugin can listen to a configuration option you specify and pass it along to the hashing process.
+Please make sure you are absolutely sure about the values you set here.
+If you set a value too easy to crack, you will open up a security vulnerability in your site.
+If you set a value too high, your server will take too much resources.

+This plugin does not make any effort to *validate* the configuration you set.
+If you do not configure a value, plugin will use the default value your PHP version comes with.

+If you would still like to configure these options, similar to the way you set the hashing algorithm, open the `wp-config.php` file for your WordPress site (at root of your WordPress installation), and right below the line that you configure hashing algorithm (see FAQ above), set your configuration values as well.
+Here is an example (not necessarily a recommendation):

+`define( 'WP_PASSWORD_HASH_OPTIONS', ['memory_cost' => 2<<16, 'time_cost' => \PASSWORD_ARGON2_DEFAULT_TIME_COST, 'threads' => \PASSWORD_ARGON2_DEFAULT_THREADS]] );`

+The values you set here will be different based on the algorithm you set.
+You *must* set the `WP_PASSWORD_HASH_ALGO` configuration in order for this to be effective.

+See https://www.php.net/manual/en/password.constants.php for more examples and information.

 **Existing password hashes will be updated the next time the user logs in.
 Existing hashes will be checked using the existing algorithm regardless of this configuration.**

 = How did pirates collaborate before computers? =